We appreciate that the changed operating model for LUU is difficult for staff and we have created this page to provide guidance for you.

 How will I receive communications from LUU about what is happening?

 Email will be the primary source of communication.
 Staff are asked to check this regularly.
-Further details on communication will be sent out shortly.
+If you change your email address or home address, please ensure you update this on your iTrent self-service account.

-Your manager will inform you of when it is safe to do so.
+Your manager will inform you of when you should return.
 Staff should stay off campus until then.

 Can I volunteer with the NHS whilst LUU is closed?

 We want to actively encourage you to volunteer to support those most vulnerable at this time, whether that is through the NHS or other bodies.
-A process is being communicated via Senior Managers to authorise requests for undertaking community/”voluntary” work within work time up to a day per week during this period.
+A process has been communicated via Senior Managers to authorise requests for undertaking community/”voluntary” work within work time up to a day per week during this period.